gustavomonente/evennia-docs/docs/Setting-up-PyCharm.md

-# Directions for setting up PyCharm with Evennia

 [PyCharm](https://www.jetbrains.com/pycharm/) is a Python developer's IDE from Jetbrains available for Windows, Mac and Linux.
 It is a commercial product but offer free trials, a scaled-down community edition and also generous licenses for OSS projects like Evennia.